Cost of Suicide

 Suicide can have a significant impact on communities.
 In addition to the shock and grief that accompanies a death, there can also be suicide clusters, meaning multiple suicides in a short period of time in that geographic area.
 Suicide clusters are relatively rare, but are most commonly seen in teens or young adults.
 Rural communities may have a higher risk of suicide clusters given the tight-knit nature of many towns.

 There is also an economic cost associated with suicide.
-According to the Centers for Disease Control and Prevention (CDC), suicide and suicide attempts cost society about $70 billion in 2018.
+According to the Suicide Prevention Resource Center, suicide and emergency department visits for nonfatal self-harm injuries cost society about $510 billion per year in 2015-2020.
 Suicide prevention programs, particularly those that also focus on building community resilience after a suicide, may help reduce the economic costs of suicide as well as the psychological effects.

 Resources to Learn More